The following six guidelines represent Ohio Humanities’ definition of a fundable cultural program:

 7. Project Evaluation

 Projects above $2,001 must have an outside evaluator.
 An external evaluator is a person who is able to judge the success of a project in reaching its stated goals.
 The evaluator should not be connected to the project in another way.
 Your evaluator should review the overall project in light of its stated goals, highlighting strengths and weaknesses and recommending ways to improve future projects.
-The evaluator should address the following:
+The evaluator is expected to address the following:

 How effective was the program in fulfilling the planners’ expectations?